 Then, you’ll add in the rest of the ingredients and pulse until combined.
 Transfer it to a baking pan with parchment paper and put it in the freezer to firm up.

-Healthy No Bake Carrot Bars
+Healthy Carrot Cake Bars

 Carrot Oatmeal Raisin Bars are a delicious carrot cake bars recipe made with a raisin and date puree, shredded carrots, peanut butter and oats.
 They make for a family friendly snack any time of year!